Frequently Asked Questions

 All participants of all ages are required to review our liability waiver and accept the terms.
 Parents/guardians can read and accept on behalf of participants under 18 years of age.

 + What do I get with my registration fee?

-The Registration fee provides the opportunity to participate in The Winter Walk, along with a warm and cozy Winter Walk beanie made by Patagonia with our logo (you will receive this on the day of the event at the registration table).
-The fee also provides the community breakfast after the walk as well as the incredible opportunity to hear stories from our partners and the homeless community of Boston. $75 of your $100 registration fee is also tax deductible (your fee less the value of your hat and breakfast). $25 of a child registration fee is tax deductible.
-You will receive documentation to support this.
+The Registration fee provides the opportunity to participate in The Winter Walk, along with a warm and cozy Winter Walk beanie with our logo (you will receive this on the day of the event at the registration table).
+The fee also provides the community breakfast after the walk as well as the incredible opportunity to hear stories from our partners and the homeless community of Boston.
+If you pay up front, your fee is tax deductible, or all donations towards your fee or fundraissing goal are tax deductible to your donors.